 Featured image for this blog post has a web page icon and also highlights SEO factors for image optimization.
 Hence the file name is:

 And since image alt attributes are text Google evaluates, the alt attribute is “image optimization website SEO”

 Images in HTML by w3.org

 Google may be the search engine people rely on to find answers everyday, however, w3.org web standards is the standard internet is built upon.
-Meaning, Google is just a search engine, and there are many other search engines like Bing and Yandex, and all the technology built on internet follows set of guidelines outlined by w3 consortium.
+Meaning, Google is just a search engine, and there are many other search engines like Bing and Yandex, and when you optimize your landing pages, you need to understand this fact.